Owning a website gives you an online presence, but making it appear in search results is what will bring you prospective leads and customers.

-The extra information that displays on these results is specific to the type of content.
-For example, a product page will display different information than a recipe or a job posting or any one of the 25+ different content types that Google supports.
+The extra information that is displayed in these results is specific to the type of content.
+For example, a product page will display different information than a recipe or a job posting, or any one of the 25+ different content types that Google supports.

 Google’s Knowledge Graph is the large block that appears to the right of Google’s organic search results.

-Carousels are a “container for multiple rich results of the same type on your site”.
+Carousels are a “container for multiple rich results of the same type on your website”.

-Depending on the topic, Google might also create carousels of similar items from different websites.
+Google might also create carousels of similar items from different websites depending on the topic.

-How do Rich Results get you more Traffic from Search Engines
+How do Rich Results get you more Traffic from Search Engine Results?

 To put this simply, rich results make your website more visible in the organic search results.

-And rich results can do more than grab a searcher’s attention, too.
+Rich results can do more than grab a searcher’s attention.

-Rich results also provide extra information to searchers to help them make a decision about which search result they should click on.
+They provide extra information to searchers and help them make a decision about which search result they should click on.